Factor V deficiency

 When to Contact a Medical Professional

-Go to the emergency room or call the local emergency number (such as 911) if you have an unexplained or prolonged loss of blood.
+Go to the emergency room or call 911 or the local emergency number if you have an unexplained or prolonged loss of blood.

 Gailani D, Wheeler AP, Neff AT.
 Rare coagulation factor deficiencies.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 137.